 Try a Candle Chandelier

 A candle chandelier is a must in a Spanish-style living room.
 It adds drama, light, and plenty of old-world charm.
-Match it to your beams if you have them, like in the living room pictured.
+Match it to your beams if you have them.

 Don't Fear Red